kschu91/puppet-gogs/README.md

 #### sysconfig
-  This module installs Gogs as a daemons/service on your system.
-This is done by the [provided init scripts of Gogs](https://github.com/gogits/gogs/tree/master/scripts/init) and depends on your OS.

   Normally there is no need to change this.
 But if you need to change variables for the daemon script anyways use this parameter.
   The provided variables are stored in a sysconfig file depending on your distribution and service name (e.g `/etc/default/gogs`) and are then automatically interpreted by the daemon scripts.

   The configuration key to pass depends on your OS.
-For example for Debian the user variable is named `USER` and for CentOS it´s named `GOGS_USER`.
+For example on Debian the user variable is named `USER` and on CentOS it´s named `GOGS_USER`.
-  Take a look into the [provided init scripts of Gogs](https://github.com/gogits/gogs/tree/master/scripts/init) to make sure you pass the correct variables. otherwise your service may fail silently.
+  Take a look into the [provided init scripts of Gogs](https://github.com/gogits/gogs/tree/master/scripts/init) to make sure you pass the correct variables.
+  Otherwise your service may fail silently.

     class { '::gogs':
         sysconfig => {